sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Multivariable-Calculus.rst

     sage: velocity
     (2, 2*t, 3/4*t^2)

-Currently, it does *not* function as a function, so we need to substitute explicitly.
+Currently, this expression does *not* function as a function, so we need to substitute explicitly.

 ::